Discharge from day surgery

 Discharge home

-You will be given verbal information about wound care and pain relief and there is written information further down this page.
+You will be given verbal information about wound care and pain relief, and there is written information further on in this leaflet.

 We advise for 24 hours you should not: